-of cell pathways.
+Cysteine proteases are one of the most biologically important clusters of proteins involved in a variety of cell pathways.
 Being divided into 14 superfamilies, they are structurally different, however, sharing a common mechanism of action.
 Their unique role in protein degradation determines a broad distribution of cysteine proteases.
 It also implies a variability of active sites, as a result of the target folding specificity.

-A similarity search was used as the most universal method to design Cysteine Protease Targeted Library.
+A similarity search was used as the most universal method to design the Cysteine Protease Targeted Library.
 A reference database of 9,618 biologically active compounds from assays related to cysteine proteases was compiled using the data available from patents and literature publications.
-Life Chemicals HTS collection was searched for compounds similar to the compounds from the reference database using MDL public keys and the Tanimoto similarity cut-off of 90 %.
+Life Chemicals HTS Compound Ccollection was searched for compounds similar to the compounds from the reference database using MDL public keys and the Tanimoto similarity cut-off of 90 %.

 As a result, 3,200 screening compounds were included in the Life Chemicals Cysteine Protease Focused Library.